SkyblockerMod/Skyblocker/README.md

 This will be merged into Skyblocker when ready (soon)

 ### Known Issues
-* Relevant for players:
-    * Some names clip outside of the player list screen sometimes
-* Relevant for devs:
 * Scraping the entire player list multiple times every frame isn't ideal. (possible optimisation for later)
-    * The error catching is broken and fails to deactivate the mod on parse failure. (this won't be in the final release anyways)
 * Encountering errors should be handled more gracefully

 Apart from that, it's working!